AutoResearch/autora/docs/contribute/module.md

 # Module Contributions

-Theorist, experimentalists, experiment runners and other functionalities are implemented as a "child" packages.
+Theorist, experimentalists, experiment runners and other novel functionalities are implemented as a "child" packages.
 They are based on either

 - the [cookiecutter template (recommended)](https://github.com/AutoResearch/autora-template-cookiecutter), or